xhd2015/xgo/README.md

 - `XGO_TRACE_OUTPUT=<dir>`: traces will be written to `<dir>`,
 - `XGO_TRACE_OUTPUT=off`: turn off trace.

+# Concurrent safety
+I know you guys from other monkey patching library suffer from the unsafety implied by these frameworks.

+But I guarantee you mocking in xgo is builtin concurrent safe.
+That means, you can run multiple tests concurrently as long as you like.

+Why? when you run a test, you setup some mock, these mocks will only affect the goroutine test running the test.
+And these mocks get cleared when the goroutine ends, no matter the test passed or failed.

+Want to know why?
+Stay tuned, we are working on internal documentation.

 # Implementation Details
 > Working in progress...

 See [Issue#7](https://github.com/xhd2015/xgo/issues/7) for more details.

+This blog has a basic explanation: https://blog.xhd2015.xyz/posts/xgo-monkey-patching-in-go-using-toolexec

 # Why `xgo`?
 The reason is simple: **NO** interface.